awsdocs/aws-snowball-developer-guide/doc_source/device-differences.md

 + Use the Snowball Edge client to unlock the Snowball Edge or the cluster of Snowball Edge devices\.
 For more information, see [Using the Snowball Edge Client](using-client.md)\.
 + The Snowball Edge client doesn't transfer data\.

-**Amazon S3 interface with Snowball Edge**
+**Amazon S3 adapter with Snowball Edge**
++ Use the Amazon S3 adapter for data transfer\.
+For edge compute operations, use Amazon S3 compatible storage on Snow Family devices\.
+See [Amazon S3 compatible storage on Snow Family devices](https://docs.aws.amazon.com/snowball/latest/developer-guide/s3compatible-on-snow.html)\.
-+ Is already installed on the Snowball Edge by default\.
++ Is already installed on the Snowball Edge by default for export or import jobs\.
 It does not need to be downloaded or installed\.
 + Can transfer data to or from the Snowball Edge\.
-For more information, see [Transferring Files Using the Amazon S3 Interface](using-adapter.md)\.
+For more information, see [Transferring files using the Amazon S3 adapter for data migration](using-adapter.md)\.
 + Encrypts data on the Snowball Edge while the data is transferred to the device\.

 **File interface with Snowball Edge**